 A voided transaction will typically disappear from a customer’s credit/debit account statement within 24 hours.
 A refund, however, may take 3 to 5 business days to appear on a customer’s credit/debit account statement.

 Some card-issuing banks could take 2 to 3 days to remove the pending charge.
 If a voided transaction is not removed from a cardholder's account statement within 3 business days, the cardholder may need to contact the bank to request that the bank makes the funds available again.

 What if the customer does not see the refund yet?

-If the refund transaction shows as settled in the merchant portal, then it was approved by the card issuing bank.
+If the refunded transaction shows as settled in the Merchant Portal, then it was approved by the card issuing bank.
 If the cardholder still does not have the refund, the cardholder should contact the card issuing bank.